cp-algorithms/cp-algorithms/src/num_methods/binary_search.md

 <small>Note that this section follows the description in [Sports programming in practice](https://kostka.dev/sp/).</small>

-Imagine that we want to answer $Z$ queries about the index of the largest value less than or equal to some $X_i$ (for $i=1,2,\ldots,Z$) in some sorted 0-indexed array $A$.
+Imagine that we want to answer $Z$ queries about the index of the largest value less than or equal to some $X_i$ (for $i=1,2,\ldots,Z$) in a sorted 0-indexed array $A$.
 Naturally, each query can be answered using binary search.

-Specifally, let us consider the following array $A = [1,3,5,7,9,9,13,15]$ with queries: $X = [8,11,4,5]$.
+Specifically, let us consider the following array $A = [1,3,5,7,9,9,13,15]$ with queries: $X = [8,11,4,5]$.
 We can use binary search for each query sequentially.

 | query  | \( X_1 = 8 \)         | \( X_2 = 11 \)         | \( X_3 = 4 \)         | \( X_4 = 5 \)         |